Enterprise-CMCS/macpro-mdct-carts/docs/backend-json-structure-documentation.rst

 Conditional Display
 -------------------
-This is about per-question display, and not about the per-part display related to whether a state's program is separate CHIP, Medicaid expansion CHIP, or combo; see ``applies_to`` in `Part`_ for that functionality.
+This is about per-question display, and not about the per-part display related to whether a state's program is separate CHIP, Medicaid expansion CHIP, or combo; see ``show_if_state_program_type_in`` in `Part`_ for that functionality.

 The default for all questions, in both interactive and noninteractive views, is for them to be displayed unless a specific condition applies.
 The specific condition is the value of the ``entry`` property for a question, and this functionality supports only checking for whether that value matches any of the values in a supplied list.